 - The local names are Mpulumba in Bemba and Lunda, Pulumba in Luvale and Ipumbulu in Tabwa.

 adjectiveBack to top

-Relating to or denoting the Lunda or their language.
+Relating to the Lunda or their language.

 - In this version, Lunda began when a wandering hunter from Luba named Cibinda Ilunga met and eventually married Lweji, a Lunda princess, and they in turn founded the great empire.